Aditya8677/env_detection/README.md

+# Sytém pro detekci prostředí mobilního robotu
+Systém pro sběr dat o prostředí a jeho detekci za účelem rozpoznání umožňující změnu chování mobilního robotu.

+Tato práce byla podpořena Ministerstvem školství mládeže a tělovýchovy České republiky, projekt číslo LTARF18017.
+This work was supported by the Ministry of Education of the Czech Republic, project No. LTARF18017.

 # Environment detection system
-Environment detection system for mobile robot
+Environment detection system for mobile robot.
+The goal is to collect data to recognize the environment and adapt mobile robot behaviour.

 Tested on Ubuntu 18.04 LTS with ROS Melodic

-## Dependencies for version 0.1.0
+## Dependencies for version 1.0.0

 ### Grid map library
 no significant changes in the fork yet, better to use original ANYbotics version